Samuel-Ngwarai/Tic-tac-atoe/README.md

 # Tic-tac-atoe
-my own tic tac toe
+my own tic tac toe, made just for fun.

+first functional, then optimised.

+NOTE: the computer moves are completely random, for now.